asyncapi/website/pages/docs/concepts/asyncapi-document/structure.md

 - `host`: The server host name.
 It may include the port.
 - `protocol`: The protocol or messaging protocol used by the server (e.g., AMQP, MQTT, WebSocket).
-- `protocolVersion`: The version of the protocol used for connection.
+- `protocolVersion`: The version of the protocol used for the connection.
 - `pathname`: The path to a resource in the host.
 - `description`: An optional string describing the server.
 - `title`: A human-friendly title for the server.
-- `summary`: A short summary of the server.
+- `summary`: A summary of the server.
 - `security`: A declaration of which security schemes can be used with this server.
 - `tags`: A list of tags for logical grouping and categorization of servers.
 - `externalDocs`: Additional external documentation for this server.